Exponential stability of linear periodic difference-delay equations: Proof of Theorem

 and in the same way one can prove that

 as wanted.

 \end{pflemma1}

-\begin{pflemma2} Let $t$ and $s$ be such that $t+\beta_k-s \neq 0$.
-By \eqref{eq95659} and the absolute convergence in \eqref{somation} that allow us to integrate termwise, we get by performing the change of variable $p \rightarrow p-i n \omega$ in the integrals corresponding to index $n$ that
+\begin{pflemma2} Let $t$ and $s$ be such that $t+\beta_k-s \neq 0$ for all $k\in\ZZ$.
+By \eqref{eq95659} and \eqref{somation} that allow us to integrate termwise the series below, we get on performing the change of variable $p \rightarrow p-i n \omega$ in the integrals corresponding to index $n$ that